Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 Binding a Field to a List of Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Not only does the SYS\_PRODUCT\_NAME Tracker allow you to create a list
+Not only does the |SYSPRODUCTNAME| Tracker allow you to create a list
 of values for a select box but it also offers the ability to associate a
 select box with a list of predefined values that is actually dynamically
-generated by the SYS\_PRODUCT\_NAME system.
+generated by the |SYSPRODUCTNAME| system.
 A typical example of this is
 when one would like to create a new select box showing the list of
 project members.
 Instead of creating and maintaining the list of values
-manually, SYS\_PRODUCT\_NAME builds this list for you and allows you to
+manually, |SYSPRODUCTNAME| builds this list for you and allows you to
 bind it to a field of type select box.

 Note that if you decide to bind a select box to a list of dynamically